RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Final_Capstone_project/README.md

 # Capstone Project: Sock Shop, A Microservice Demo Application

+The application serves as the user-facing component of an online store specializing in sock sales.
+Its primary purpose is to facilitate the demonstration and testing of microservice and cloud-native technologies.

+The application is constructed using Spring Boot, Go kit, and Node.js, and it is packaged within Docker containers and deployed on kuberbates cluster in AKS

-## Deployment Platforms
+## Deployment steps

 The [install folder](./install/) contains scripts and to install the needed cli tools

-The [deploy folder](./deploy/) contains scripts and instructions to provision the application onto your favourite platform.
+The [infrastructure folder](./infrastructure/) contains scripts to provision the infrastructure(aks,acr,VM).

+The [.github folder]() contain the deployment scripts using github actions

-## Visualizing the deployment application
+## Visualizing the deployment pipeline

 ![alt](images/CapstoneProject.png)